sarpba/AI_Dubbing/README.md

 cd AI_sync
 pip install -r requirements.txt
 ```
+Edit the whisperx alignment.py, and change the default aligment models to better if have.
+It's important for more precise alignment process.

 Copy your F5-TTS model.pt and vocab.txt into the TTS directory.

 Create a Hugging Face account (it's optional, only need if you want to use speaker diarization), and accept the licenses for the following: